holmisen/agg/README.md

 Each line is a commit with date, author, number of inserts, number of deletes and file name.

-Now we can easily write agg scripts to aggregate this data in various ways.
+We can write agg scripts to aggregate this data in various ways.

 ### Example 1